neo3587/dupmn/README.md

 # Duplicate MasterNode (dupmn)

-A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, needs to be tested with more cryptocurrencies.
+A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, can be adapted for almost any other coin.

 # How to install